-The cost of employees is higher than in the previous year by 5% as a result of an increase in part of salaries.
+The cost of employees is higher than in the previous year by 5% as a result of an increase in part of salaries and new hireings.

-Total capital investment in tangible assets in 2020 amounted to HRK 4.3 million (2019: HRK 3.4 million).
-Procurement refers to the procurement of equipment and tools for production plants and to software upgrades.
+Total capital investment in tangible assets in 2021 amounted to HRK 6.5 million (2020: HRK 4.3 million).
+Procurement refers to the procurement of equipment and tools for production plants and to software upgrades as well as procurement of scale for Bjeliš silos.